Confederate Railroad Construction Plans

 B9, DEB 4-xB-61

-Florence, S. C. to Fayetteville This 90-mile road was chartered and the books opened for subscriptions, but there is no indication of any work being done on it.
+This 90-mile road was chartered and the books opened for subscriptions.
+The charter was amended in May, 1864 to require only half as much as previously required in order to organize the company.
+There is no indication of any work being done on it during the War.

 NP, FO 6-7-62